For Customers

 With the global population now exceeding 8 billion, the world is transitioning to an era in which corporate activities are assessed for their ethics in line with demand to reduce the environmental burden caused by waste and pollutants, and to create a circular economy in which products and raw materials are recycled.

 Since 1988, the Kyoei Steel Group has been manufacturing steel products while processing waste.
-We have long been engaged in the business of recycling resources by transforming disused iron and steel products (scrap and iron sources) into new products, while simultaneously reducing environmental burden by utilizing the high temperatures generated by electric arc furnaces (EAFs) to fully detoxify waste materials through melting.
+We have long been engaged in the business of recycling resources by transforming disused iron and steel products into new products, while reducing environmental burden by utilizing the high temperatures generated by EAFs to fully detoxify waste materials through melting.
 With regard to the types of waste we process, our journey began with medical waste such as syringes, and we have continued to take on the challenge of solving further social issues, such as expanding the range of waste processed to include asbestos and other difficult-to-process waste.
-In May 2024, we launched an outward-facing communication campaign by branding steel products manufactured through the complete detoxification melting process of medical waste in an EAF as “ethical steel.”
+Based on social changes together with the spread of these new values, in May 2024, we began sales having rebranded our steel products manufactured through such EAF waste processing as Ethical Steel.

 [Origin of the ethical steel logo]